Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Just two months later, in September of 2018, it was Christopher’s turn.
 Garland says with Marcus leading the way, Austin and Christopher both benefited from a brother go through a kidney transplant.
 “With Christopher’s recovery, he saw how well Austin did he just wanted to do better.
 It was a competition between them, he wanted to do better, wanted to get out of bed faster, be off pain medication faster, be out of the hospital faster, everything.
 As soon as they got back to the room at the Ronald McDonald House in Denver, they were playing – like nothing had happened.”

 While still facing numerous health challenges, with the gift of a new kidney the boy's overall quality of life skyrocketed almost immediately.

 Gary says, “Their drive to eat went up, their growth went up, their weight went up, their energy level went up, even their teachers at the elementary school noticed they were doing so much better.”

 Dr. Bock explains, “When the new kidney goes in the need for supplements essentially goes away.
 So the quality of life is improved incredibly and they get all the benefits of having a normal kidney again.
 That means help with growth, it helps with all the other things that normal healthy kidneys do.
 The cystinosis continues to affect the rest of the body, but the kidney is protected.”

-Even for the Root family, the speed at which these boys improved after transplant was surprising.
+Even for the Root family, the speed at which these boys improved after the transplant was surprising.
 Gary says, “You are relearning your own child that you’ve sat there and watched from birth.
-They basically just became a whole different person, but a better person and their attitudes on life are so much better.”
+They basically just became a whole different person, but a better person, and their attitudes on life are so much better.”

-Before the end of organ donation awareness month we’ll show you how the boys are doing these days, the special bond they share and the one thing they hope each and everyone of us will do.
+Before the end of organ donation awareness month, we’ll show you how the boys are doing these days, the special bond they share, and the one thing they hope each and every one of us will do.